mlennox/eslint-complexity-checking/README.md

 Line 30 : Method 'wiggleIt' has a complexity of 15.
 ```

-They both will contribute extra weighting to the file, ensuring it will appear at the top of the list of problem files.
+They both will contribute extra weighting to the file - `9 / 4 = 3` and `15 / 4 = 4` for a total of 7 added to the warning count - ensuring it will appear at the top of the list of problem files.

 ## Why aren't all the files listed